List of Stranger Things characters: Argyle

 Argyle is a student at Lenora Hills High School, where Eleven, Will, and Jonathan now attend in Lenora Hills, California.

-Argyle becomes Jonathan's best friend, and he provides Jonathan needed counsel, helping him relax with his stoner mentality.
+Argyle becomes Jonathan's best friend, and he provides Jonathan with needed counsel, helping him relax with his stoner mentality.
 He works as a pizza delivery driver for Surfer Boy Pizza.
-When U.S. Army soldiers attack the Byers home in search of Eleven, Argyle provides getaway transportation for Mike, Will, and Jonathan.
+When U.S. Army soldiers attack the Byers' home in search of Eleven, Argyle provides getaway transportation for Mike, Will, and Jonathan in his pizza delivery truck.
 He goes on to join the boys in their own attempt to find her.
-During their travels, they seek help from Dustin's long-distance girlfriend Suzie in Salt Lake City, and Argyle falls in love with the hacker's older sister, Eden.
+During their travels, they seek help from Dustin's long-distance girlfriend, Suzie, in Salt Lake City, and Argyle falls for the hacker's older sister, Eden.
 Argyle is pivotal in the California Crew's efforts to aid the Hawkins Gang's plot to defeat Vecna, helping create a sensory deprivation tank for Eleven at a Surfer Boy Pizza location in Nevada.
 He then accompanies Eleven, Mike, Will, and Jonathan back to Hawkins.